 - Serious road accidents

 The best thing to do is just make sure you handle everything correctly and above board.
 You will need to inform your employer and/or your safety representative of the incident.
-All employers are required to have an accident book by law and they will need to record the incident in this book.
+If a workplace has more than 10 employees, employers are required to have an accident book by law and they will need to record the incident in this book.
 If you do not inform them of the injury then there could be a few hurdles in the way later down the line when it comes to making a claim.

-Before going ahead and making a PTSD compensation claim, you should check that you have a strong case.
+Before going ahead and making a PTSD compensation claim, you should check that you have a strong case for PTSD compensation payouts.
 No one wants to waste their time and money on a service if they don’t actually have a leg to stand on.
-Therefore, ask yourself the following three questions first…
+Therefore, you could consider the following to see if you are eligible.

 Who caused the incident?

-There is only one place to begin.
 Who is responsible for the incident?
 You need to be able to prove that your suffering occurred as the result of someone else’s error or negligence.
-You certainly cannot be at fault for the incident in question.
+You cannot be fully at fault for the incident in question if you want to claim compensation.
 If you are partially to blame you still may be entitled to compensation.
 However, the amount will reflect the fact that you were partly responsible, and thus you will not receive as much compensation as you would if you were completely blameless.

 When did the accident happen?

-A lot of people are shocked to discover that there is actually a three-year time limit on most personal injury cases.
+There is generally a three-year time limit on most personal injury cases.
 This is three years from the date of the incident.
-If your injury has occurred over time, which can be the case for PTSD, you will have three years from the date of the diagnosis instead, as it is impossible to pinpoint an accident date.
+If your injury has occurred over time, which can be the case for PTSD, you will have three years from the date of the diagnosis instead, as it may be difficult to pinpoint an accident date.

 Did you see a medical professional for your injuries?

 Last but not least, it is vital that you have seen a doctor for your injuries.
-If you haven’t, how are you going to prove that you sustained injuries to begin with?
 The medical report is the most crucial piece of evidence.
 It documents your injuries and the recommended treatment, which will be used to calculate the amount of compensation you will get.

-- Medical report – There is only one place to begin and this is with the medical report that is provided by your doctor.
-This is why it is so important to see a medical professional for your injuries if you wish to have any hope of securing compensation.
-The report they supply we will serve as proof of your suffering; stating the true extent of your injuries as well as the recommended treatment.
+- Medical report – The report your doctor will supply will serve as proof of your suffering; stating the true extent of your injuries as well as the recommended treatment.
 This will then be used to determine how much money you will be entitled to.

 - Witness statements – Witness statements can really help to strengthen your case as well.
 If anyone witnessed the accident you were involved in, it is a good idea to try and get his or her contact details.
 You should ask for their name, telephone numbers and address.
 If they are willing to provide a statement this will act as great proof.

 - Photographs – In some cases it can help to take photographs to strengthen your case as well.
-This could be a photo of your injuries, or it could be photos of damage to your vehicle and even the street if you have been involved in a road traffic accident.
+This could be a photo of the accident or your injuries; if there are related physical injuries.

-Of course, you also need to choose a lawyer with care too!
-Making a compensation claim for the first time can be confusing to say the least.
+Of course, you also need to choose a lawyer with care.
+Making a compensation claim for the first time can be confusing.
 You have hundreds of PTSD solicitors to choose from and there is so much information to take in.
 Unfortunately, this can mean that mistakes often occur.
-We don’t want this to happen to you, so learn by other peoples errors by taking a look at some of the most common below.
+We don’t want this to happen to you, so learn from other people’s errors by taking a look at some of the most common below.

 Hiring a solicitor that charges by the hour

 If you do this then you are pretty much guaranteed to be subject to hefty bills.
 Moreover, you are putting yourself in an extremely risky position.
-Can you really afford to spend all of that money when there is every chance that your case may not be a success?
-Instead, you should go for a No Win No Fee post-traumatic stress syndrome claims solicitor.
+Instead, you should go for a No Win No Fee post-traumatic stress disorder claims solicitor.
 By doing this you will not need any money to start your claim and you can be sure that risk is minimised significantly, as you will not need to pay any legal fees if the solicitor does not win compensation for you.

 Taking too long to hire a lawyer

 This is another error a lot of people make.
-They think they have all the time in the world, but this is simply not the case.
 You have three years from the date of the accident.
 Three years may seem like a long time but court proceedings have to be issued within the timeframe.
 Furthermore, the longer you leave it the more difficult you are making it for yourself.
 You will find it tough to remember things and gathering evidence will not be as easy either.

 Failing to read customer reviews

 Are you worried about the cost of using claims solicitors?
 You are not alone.
-You may be shocked by the number of people that have avoided making a compensation claim due to the extortionate fees charged by personal injury solicitors.
-They fear that they could end up spending a fortune only to then miss out on compensation.
 It is an understandable concern, but it does not need to be this way.
 With that being said, read on to discover everything you need to know.

 The cost of using claims solicitors